trgrimm/Earthquake_Fatality_Prediction/README.md

 This analysis focuses on predicting whether or not an earthquake that can be classified as "significant" will cause fatalities based on the following factors: month of year, hour of day, magnitude, Latitude, and Longitude.

+Data included in the analysis is a subset of the datasets from the Wikipedia pages described above, including only the past 40 years of data (1981 - 2020).

 ## Best Model and Model Performance
 Various machine learning classification models were fit to train and test sets and then the predictive performance of each analyzed.
 Metrics used for performance evaluation were accuracy, f1 score, precision score, recall score, and AUC.
 In order to ensure optimal performance, optimal tuning parameters for the Gradient Boosting and Random Forest models were determined through sci-kit learn's GridSearchCV function.
 These optimal tuning parameters were applied when fitting the models, and the models were analyzed after being fit and used for prediction on the testing dataset.
 Between Naïve Bayes, Gradient Boosting, and Random Forest, the Random Forest model had the best overall predictive performance, with an AUC score of 0.968.